EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

  Total time: 3.7762 Seconds
 ```

-# Resetting the state of the database after each test
+### Resetting the state of the database after each test

-Now we need to start looking at writing a tests that actually write data into the database.
+Now we need to write a test that actually writes data into the database.
 However, every test case needs to start with the database in its original state.
 In other words, the changes that one test case does to the test database should not be seen, affect or be expected by any subsequent test.
 That will make it so our test cases are isolated and repeatable.
-That's not possible with out current implementation though.
+That's not possible with our current implementation, though.

 > You can read more about the FIRST principles of testing [here](https://medium.com/@tasdikrahman/f-i-r-s-t-principles-of-testing-1a497acda8d6).

 Luckily, that's a problem that's easily solved with Entity Framework Core.
-All we need to do is call a method that "ensures that the database is deleted" just before it "ensures that it is created".
+All we need to do is call a method that ensures that the database is deleted just before it ensures that it is created.
 Here's what it looks like:

 ```diff
 private VehicleQuotesContext CreateDbContext()